Here is everything you need to know for watching the XXIV Olympic Winter Games starting on Wednesday, Feb. 2.

 Hulu with Live TV

-Hulu + Live TV has more than 65 channels, including A&E, CNN, ESPN, HGTV and NBCSN.
+Hulu + Live TV has more than 75 channels, including A&E, CNN, ESPN and HGTV.

-Hulu with Live TV supports Roku, Fire TV and Fire Stick, XBox One and Xbox 360 consoles, and iOS and Android devices.
+Hulu with Live TV supports Smart TVs, Roku, Fire TV and Fire Stick, XBox One, Xbox Series X consoles, and iOS and Android devices.

 You can watch up to two streams simultaneously.
 Look over the channel lineup for Hulu with Live TV before deciding whether you want to sign up.

-Sling TV is your least expensive way to live stream NBC without cable.
+Sling TV is a cheaper way to live stream NBC without cable in some places.

 But be aware that the Sling Blue plan only carries NBC in 11 markets.
 Here is a map that shows what local FOX and NBC stations are available on Sling TV across the U.S.